sergiosolorzano/CNN-bayesian-share-price-prediction/README.md

 ## HYPERPARAMETER OPTIMSATION
 The repo optimizes the model's hyperparameters leveraging [BayesianOptimization library s_opt module](https://github.com/bayesian-optimization/BayesianOptimization).

-We run up to 10,000 epochs and optimize the number of outputs for the Convolution Layer 1 and 2, learning rate and Dropout probability for 10 steps of bayesian optimization and steps of random exploration:
+We run up to 10,000 epochs and optimize the number of outputs for the Convolution Layer 1 and 2, learning rate and Dropout probability for 10 steps of bayesian optimization and steps of random exploration.
+See optimizer_results.txt for these results.
+The models are saved in /bayesian_optimization_saved_models:

     pbounds = {'output_conv_1': (40, 80), 'output_conv_2': (8, 16), 'learning_rate': (0.00001, 0.0001), 'dropout_probab': (0.0, 0.5), 'momentum': (0.8, 1.0)}